Kyiv destroys key bridge as troops leave ‘trail of destruction’ in Russia incursion

 Artillery fire has blown chunks out of a statue of Soviet founder Vladimir Lenin that stands in the town of Sudzha, which is now occupied by Ukrainian forces.
 Buildings were pockmarked with bullet holes and the streets, which were strewn with debris, were mainly empty as residents retreated to basements.

-Videos shared on social media showed the road bridge over the Seym river collapsing, cutting off part of the local district as Ukrainian troops seek to shore up their new foothold inside Russia.
+Videos shared on social media showed the road bridge over the Seym river collapsing, cutting off part of the local district as Ukrainian troops seek to shore up their new foothold inside the country.
 Russian military bloggers said the destruction of the bridge would complicate Russian ground lines of communication.

 On Saturday evening, the head of the UN’s nuclear watchdog issued a warning over what he described as yet another “escalation of the nuclear safety and security dangers” at the Zaporizhzhia nuclear power plant, which was seized by Russia in the first days of its full-scale invasion.